-DELTA 2023: For fairness, time is ripe for Urhobo to become governor — Ex-militant, Eshanekpe
+DELTA 2023: For fairness, time is ripe for Urhobo to become governor — ex-militant, Eshanekpe

 My group, the National Coalition of Niger Delta Ex-Agitators, NCNDE-A and I are not faring better even, our economic conditions have nosedived into the abyss because we supported a man who has no belief in rewarding supporters and his allies.

-Our condition is terrible now because we lost friends and the goodwill of those we enjoyed hitherto.

-President Buhari to us, is a bad omen but that’s not to say we aren’t supporting him further to at least succeed because our support and prayers brought him to power it’s too late in the day deny him.
+President Buhari to us is a bad omen but that’s not to say we aren’t supporting him further to at least succeed because our support and prayers brought him to power it’s too late in the day to deny him.

 We have inaugurated the Imo and Delta states chapters and we are trudging further to all the 36 states of the federation and our mandate is to end criminalities and crimes in the downstream oil sector in the country.